Poster, The Silver Jubilee

 In 1935, Sir Nigel Gresley created the Silver Jubilee, a train that became a design icon of the 1930s.

 This poster was produced for the LNER to promote the service, which travelled at an average speed of 67mph.
-Depicts the A4 class locomotive 'Silver Link' with the 'Silver Jubilee' train on a ground of silver, blue and red, with the timetable for services between London, Darlington and Newcastle, and the legend "Average throughout speed 67.08 m.p.h" at bottom right.
+It shows the A4 class locomotive 'Silver Link' with the 'Silver Jubilee' train on a ground of silver, blue and red, with the timetable for services between London, Darlington and Newcastle, and the legend "Average throughout speed 67.08 m.p.h" at bottom right.

 Details